open-rmf/rmf_demos/README.md

     # Lift is cleared.
 Give robot the permission to enter the lift
     ros2 launch rmf_demos experimental_clear_lift.launch.xml
     ```
- - **Legacy Fleet Adapter Mode vs. Fleet Manager Mode**
-    - The default fleet adapter used is the legacy `full_control` fleet adapter.
-You can toggle between the two modes by enabling the fleet manager mode during launch.
-Make sure to download the dependencies beforehand.
-More instructions can be found in the `rmf_demos_fleet_adapter`'s README.md
-    - Command lines:
-     ```bash
-     # run office world with fleet_manager_mode enabled
-     ros2 launch rmf_demos_gz office.launch.xml enable_fleet_manager_mode:=1
  - **Custom Docking Sequence**
     - Fleet adapter will notify the robot (via `dock()` api/ModeRequest) to execute its custom dock sequence when the robot reaches a "dock" waypoint.
     - Implementation is similar to Clean task, refer to docs [here](https://osrf.github.io/ros2multirobotbook/task_types.html?highlight=docking#step-1-defining-waypoints-for-cleaning-in-traffic-editor)